Rishikant181/Rettiwt-Core/README.md

 ## Next steps

-After having generated the respective [Request](https://rishikant181.github.io/Rettiwt-Core/classes/Request.html), the type, url and payload, which contain the type of request ('GET', 'POST', etc), the url to which the request is targeted at and the payload to be sent (incase of 'POST' request), can be used to make HTTP requests in order to fetch that specific resource.
+After generating the respective [Request](https://rishikant181.github.io/Rettiwt-Core/classes/Request.html), the type, url and payload, which contain the type of request ('GET', 'POST', etc), the url to which the request is targeted at and the payload to be sent (incase of 'POST' request), can be used to make HTTP requests in order to fetch that specific resource.

 ## API Reference